History of the telescope: Gamma-ray telescopes (less than 0.01 nm)

-Gamma rays are absorbed high in the Earth's atmosphere so most gamma-ray astronomy is conducted with satellites.
+Gamma rays are absorbed high in Earth's atmosphere, so most gamma-ray astronomy is conducted with satellites.
 Gamma-ray telescopes use scintillation counters, spark chambers and more recently, solid-state detectors.
 The angular resolution of these devices is typically very poor.
 There were balloon-borne experiments in the early 1960s, but gamma-ray astronomy really began with the launch of the OSO 3 satellite in 1967; the first dedicated gamma-ray satellites were SAS B (1972) and Cos B (1975).
 The Compton Gamma Ray Observatory (1991) was a big improvement on previous surveys.
-Very high-energy gamma-rays (above 200 GeV) can be detected from the ground via the Cerenkov radiation produced by the passage of the gamma-rays in the Earth's atmosphere.
-Several Cerenkov imaging telescopes have been built around the world including: the HEGRA (1987), STACEE (2001), HESS (2003), and MAGIC (2004).
+Very high-energy gamma-rays (above 200 GeV) can be detected from the ground via the Cerenkov radiation that is produced by the passage of the gamma-rays through Earth's atmosphere.
+Several Cerenkov imaging telescopes have been built around the world, including: the HEGRA (1987), STACEE (2001), HESS (2003), and MAGIC (2004).